 PAIA assays have been automated on liquid handlers from different manufacturers.
 A liquid handler for pipetting volumes in the range of 5 to 50 µL is required.

-We can provide instructions to achieve the require dispensing precision.
-The use of multi-channel heads, especially 96-channels heads are recommended to increase the throughput.
+We can provide instructions to achieve the required dispensing precision.
+The use of multi-channel heads, especially 96-channel heads are recommended to increase the throughput.

 This example shows the automation on an Assist Plus liquid handler (Integra Bioscience).